jfreboud/jfreboud.github.io/_posts/2021-08-13-backward-pass.markdown

 **learning flux** in the order of the **backward pass**($ \delta 4 $ => $ \delta 3 $ => $ \delta 2 $ => $ \delta 1 $
 in the [example](#example)).

-Note that there is an easier way of thinking about those computations.
-We will see this state of mind in a coming article...
+I have also a good news for mathematically shy people: there is still hope !
+What we saw in the previous paragraph may seem messy and is quite useless presented as is but will prove much clearer with a new perspective which we will present in a new article.
+This new perspective will help to really understand the **learning flux**.

-What we have to do now is to use the **learning flux** we have just computed :smiling_imp:
+But before that, we have to actually use the **learning flux** we have just painfully computed :smiling_imp:

 <br>